 In the years 1470-1480 Stanisław Szydłowiecki, castellan of Radom, built a stone castle composed of a residential building and a gate tower, connected by defensive walls.
 In the years 1515-1526 Mikołaj Szydłowiecki, who held the dignity of the supremus thesaurarius, transformed the defensive site into a renaissance residence.
 In 1550 Szydłowiec passed to the hands of the Radziwiłł family, who held it until the beginning of the 19th century, making further modernizations.
 In 1821 the castle was bought by Anna Sapieżyna, who sold it to the government of the Kingdom of Poland.
 In the second half of the 19th century it fell into ruin and was rebuilt in 1951-1952.

-The castle survived to our times in the form of a renaissance, magnate residence with a readable medieval layout.
+The castle has survived to our times in the form of a Renaissance, magnate residence with a readable medieval layout.
 It now houses the Museum of Popular Musical Instruments.
 All information about exhibitions, prices and opening times can be found on the official page of the museum here.

 Leksykon zamków w Polsce, red.
 L.Kajzer, Warszawa 2003.